Sage-Bionetworks/synapsePythonClient/docs/Credentials.rst

 =========================

-Setting the :code:`SYNAPSE_ACCESS_TOKEN` environment variable will allow you to login to synapse with a personal access token.
+Setting the :code:`SYNAPSE_ACCESS_TOKEN` environment variable will allow you to login to Synapse with a personal access token.

 The environment variable will take priority over credentials in the user's :code:`.synapseConfig` file or any credentials saved in a prior login using :code:`syn.login(rememberMe=True)`.